How to Add Support for a Module

 Step 2: Configure OTA for the Newly Added Module

-Add customized module information in the esp_at_module_info
+Add customized module information in the s_module_info structure in at/src/at_default_config.c.

-structure provides OTA
+The s_module_info structure provides OTA upgrade verification token:

 typedef struct {